MustafayMustafa/Candlestick-classification/README.md

 For the inital development I will only be considering the GBP/USD currency pair.

 # Todos
-* Collect historical data of the forex currency pair.
+* [DONE] - Collect historical data of the forex currency pair.
+* [DONE] - display data in candle stick chart
-* encode 1d time-series data into a candlestick chart.
+* encode 1d time-series data into a matrix.
 * segment data for training/testing.
 * train CNN.